Ice

 Withdrawal

-Giving up ice after using it for a long time is challenging because the body has to get used to functioning without it.
-Withdrawal symptoms generally settle down after a week and will mostly disappear after a month.
-Symptoms can include:
+Giving up ice after a long time is challenging because the body has to get used to functioning without it.
+Please seek advice from a health professional.

 - cravings for ice